shriyakalakata/automatic-piano-music-transcription/README.md

 ## Conclusion

-While the results were not ideal, this project provides valuable insights into the challenges of automatic music transcription and paves the way for future research in this area, potentially exploring attention-based models, transformers, etc.
+While the accuracy scores may not seem ideal, with the best DNN model achieving an accuracy of 37.32%, it is important to note that the predicted MIDI note activations capture the overall structure and pattern of the actual MIDI note activations quite well.
+This can be observed from the visual similarities between the actual and predicted MIDI note activation plots.
+In the future, exploring more advanced architectures like attention-based models, transformers, etc. could potentially lead to further improvements in the model's performance.
+Despite the challenges, the progress made in this project demonstrates the potential for developing accurate automatic music transcription systems.

 ## Contributors
 * [Argy Sakti](https://github.com/asakti47)